Alabama National Guard Education Assistance Program

 This nationally renowned program was created by Act 633 and approved October 1947 by the Alabama Legislature.
 It is administered by the Alabama Department of Veterans Affairs and is governed by the Code of Alabama 1975, Section 31-6-1.
 A dependent is defined as a child, stepchild, spouse, or the unmarried widow(er) of the veteran.
 For more information on this scholarship, please contact your local Alabama Department of Veteran Affairs Representative located at the county courthouse where you reside for more information on this scholarship.

-A veteran may be eligible for Vocational Rehabilitation (Chapter 31) benefits if he or she:
+A veteran may be eligible for Veteran Readiness and Employment (Chapter 31) benefits if he or she:

 - Received, or will receive, a discharge other than dishonorable conditions;